JulianTao/chgpu_agave_template/README.md

 ## To test run the template project on Agave

 **Warning**: in order to use the google drive and git as instructed, you need to update your personal configure files for `rclone` and `git` on the **cluster**  first.

+If you prefer to use GUI tools for `git` operations, neglect the corresponding command line instructions below and go ahead and use the GUI tools you are familiar with.
+Do note that using the command line could potentially streamline your workflow and improve your efficiency further.

 See the workflow website for detailed information.

 1. Logon to the Agave cluster